fastoch/React-Alt.Bzh/README.md

 It's a popular JavaScript library for **asynchronous** state management, data fetching, and caching.
 Primarily used in React, Vue, Solid, Svelte, and Angular applications to handle server-sourced data efficiently.

+**TanStack Query** is the new official name for **React Query**, reflecting an expansion beyond just React, but the core usage and features remain highly similar.

 - `npm i @tanstack/react-query`
 - `npm i @tanstack/react-query-devtools`